-Starting with the term we hear most often; flexible working can often be misconstrued to mean something it is not.
-At Nasstar, flexible working for us means moving away from the traditional nine to five and understanding that personal lives happens within these hours, meaning that it’s not always possible to stick to the status quo.
+Starting with the term we hear most often; flexible working can often be misconstrued to mean something it's not.
+At Nasstar, flexible working means moving away from the traditional 9-5 and understanding that personal lives happens within these hours, meaning that it’s not always possible to stick to the status quo.

-An example of flexible working could be giving an employee the opportunity to start work earlier on a particular day and allowing them to finish early so that they can make their child’s parents evening, or allowing a person to work later into the evening instead of starting early so that they can go to a gig on a Tuesday night.
-It can also encompass changing their working hours completely, for example by not working Fridays or changing their core hours from 9-5 to 10-4.
+Examples of flexible working could include giving an employee the opportunity to start work earlier on a particular day and allowing them to finish early so that they can make their child’s parents evening, or allowing a person to work later into the evening instead of starting early so that they can go to a gig on a Tuesday night.
+It can also encompass changing their working hours and working days more regularly, for example by not working on Fridays or changing their core hours from 9-5 to 10-4.

-Times have changed and it’s not just employees with children who can benefit from this way of working; changes to UK law have paved the way for flexible working by ensuring that all employees are entitled to request flexible working arrangements.
-This means that everyone can maintain a better work/life balance or even just be at home to have a washing machine delivered!
+Times have changed and it’s not just employees with children who can benefit from this way of working.
+Changes to UK law have paved the way for flexible working by ensuring that all employees are entitled to request flexible working arrangements.
+This means that employees can gain a better work/life balance or simply just be at home to have a washing machine delivered!

 Flexible working is not always a permanent solution though, it’s about being able to adapt your working situation to suit your personal needs as and when they arise.
 This also makes it one of the easiest working methods to implement in the workplace.